River Medway: History

 Ancient sites abound throughout the length of the River Medway.
 The area around Aylesford is a notable Stone Age site where the Medway megaliths are a group of Neolithic chamber tombs including the Coldrum Stones and Kit's Coty House.
 Bronze Age ornaments and beakers have been found along the river; other burial sites and finds come from the pre-Roman Iron Age.
 The Romans left evidence of many villas in the lower Medway Valley; later Jutish burial sites have also been found.

 The Domesday Book records many manors in the Medway valley.
 Castles became a feature of the landscape, including Rochester, Allington, Leeds (near Maidstone), and West Malling.

 Two military actions are named after the river: the Battle of the Medway (43 CE, during the Roman invasion of Britain); and the Raid on the Medway, in 1667 during the Second Anglo-Dutch War.

 In the 18th century Samuel Ireland published an illustrated book about a journey up the river, to the River Bewl at Bayham Abbey.
 The book's map shows some of the tributaries (unnamed).
 The illustrations include the castles at Queenborough, Upnor, Leybourne, Tonbridge and Hever; Penshurst Place; and the bridges at Teston, Maidstone, Aylesford, East Farleigh, Barming, Branbridges and Tonbridge.
 The hop fields in the vicinity of the latter are also described; and the easterly River Len, which then supplied Maidstone with its piped water.
 The book states that Within about two miles of Tunbridge the Medway branches out into several small streams, five of which unite at the town ... having each its stone bridge.

-The Thames and Medway Canal, duplicatively linking the estuary at Strood to Gravesend for adverse tides and weather was completed in 1824 — not a commercial success: by 1849 the South Eastern Railway had taken over its tunnel through a hillside.
+The Thames and Medway Canal, duplicatively linking the estuary at Strood to Gravesend for adverse tides and weather was completed in 1824 but was not a commercial success; by 1849 the South Eastern Railway had taken over its tunnel through a hillside.
 The western part of the canal remained in use until 1934.

 The Hartlake disaster of 1853 saw the deaths of 30 hop-pickers when a wagon carrying them crashed through the side of a rotten wooden bridge at Golden Green near Hadlow, throwing its passengers into the flood-swollen river.

 In 1914 HMS Bulwark exploded while moored at Kethole Reach near Sheerness, killing 741 men with only 12 survivors.
 The following year HMS Princess Irene exploded in Saltpan Reach with the loss of 352 lives.

 In 1942 the world's first test of a submarine oil pipeline was conducted with one laid across the Medway in Operation Pluto.